Which school do you want to support?

 Teacher pay has merely kept pace with inflation.

-Pay isn't the only thing that matters to talented young people as they choose a profession.
-But it does matter.
-As young people make choices about their future career, the relative attractiveness of pay makes a difference.
-Over time, teacher pay has tended to grow more slowly than pay in other professions.
-The strongest students don't necessarily choose to become teachers.
+Nobody expects to get rich as a teacher.
+Pay isn't the only thing that matters to talented young people as they choose a profession, luckily.
+But it does matter, and not just for rent and college loans.
+As young people make choices about their future career, the relative attractiveness of pay contributes to the reputation of the profession.
+Over time, teacher pay has tended to grow more slowly than pay in other work.
+It's a contributing factor to a real problem pointed out in a study by McKinsey in 2010: "The quality of an education system cannot exceed the quality of its teachers." …and the strongest students don't tend to choose to become teachers.

 Research by ACT in 2015 confirmed this conclusion.
 Many high school students take the ACT exam as part of the process of applying for college.
-Along with the exam, students are asked to fill out a survey indicating their interest in various college majors.
-"Interest among ACT-tested graduates in becoming educators continues to decline at an alarming rate," reported ACT in its 2015 Conditions of Future Educators.
+Along with the exam, students were asked to fill out a survey indicating their interest in various college majors.
+"Interest among ACT-tested graduates in becoming educators continues to decline at an alarming rate," reported ACT in its report, 2015 Conditions of Future Educators.
 "Students interested in education have lower-than-average achievement levels, particularly in STEM areas."

 "Because teaching is generally a well-respected and well-paid profession that many individuals want to join, top-performing education systems have an abundance of candidates from which to choose."